Vancouver School Board: Queen Mary Elementary School

 Queen Mary Elementary School opened in 1915.
 It is located at 2000 Trimble Street at 4th Avenue in the West Point Grey neighbourhood.
 As of 2020, the school principal is Megan Davies.
 The school has a population of about 450 students from grade K-7.
 Queen Mary Elementary School is on a hill close to Locarno Beach.
 It has two buildings, a gravel field and two playgrounds.
 The main red building was a former town hall for the city of Vancouver.
 It is named for Queen Mary, the wife of George V.

 Shaughnessy Elementary School

 Shaughnessy Elementary School opened in 1920 as Prince of Wales Elementary and Secondary School.
 In 1960, the current Prince of Wales Secondary School was opened nearby, and the school was renamed after the surrounding Shaughnessy neighbourhood.
 The school is located at 4250 Marguerite Street, near King Edward Avenue and Granville Street.

+Sir Richard McBride Elementary School

+Sir Richard McBride Elementary School opened in 1911, named after 19th-century politician Richard McBride.
+It is located at 1300 East 29th Avenue, near Knight Street.
+The school was built on a hill near a nursery and orchard known as Henry's Farm.
+As of 2024, the current school principal is Carrie Sleep.